Updated rules for 2019 as of June. Changes will be noted in bold when and if they are made

 The robot must be reasonably safe to the course volunteers in case of an emergency or failure.
 Any mechanisms that are used for the fire breathing challenge must be able to be disabled and labeled accordingly.
 The bot must also not damage the course

 This year to avoid confusion and assist the judges we will provide each team a “flag” that will need to be attached to their bot.
-It will consist of a 2 ft piece of #8 threaded rod with a painted wooden triangle on the top (approx 5” tall).
+It will consist of a 2 ft piece of #8 threaded rod with a laminated colored paper triangle on the top (approx 5” tall).
 It will need to be affixed to your bot so it is vertical and easily visible.

 |Category||Max Points||Earned By|